 Diving Mozambique: Tofo Dive Sites – Amazon

-The site is a horseshoe shaped reef with a maximum depth of 28m on the sandy/rocky bottom inside the horseshoe, and the reef top depth varying between 22m and 24m.
+The site is a horseshoe shaped reef that is reminiscent of an amphitheater with a maximum depth of 28m on the sandy/rocky bottom inside the horseshoe, while the reef top depth varies between 22m and 24m.

-Amazon is an excellent one for spotting white tip reef sharks and leopard sharks, along with large loggerhead turtles.
+Amazon is an excellent site for spotting white tip reef sharks and leopard sharks, along with large loggerhead turtles.

 Schooling barracuda circle above and large table-sized fantail rays are often seen around the borders of the reef along with devil rays and the occasional giant manta.

 There is a stunning array of beautiful reef fish in large numbers plus blue-fin travelly and yellow-fin tuna pelagics.

 Amazon Reef Image Gallery

 Diving Mozambique: Tofo Dive Sites – The Oasis

 The Oasis is another excellent reef to the north-east of Tofo and close to Amazon, so the two are often dived together on one trip, providing the potential for a really tremendous day of diving!

 The site is a stunning reef at around 24m with numerous overhangs and shallow caverns with a variety of excellent hard and soft corals.